djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askHR.md

 11. Scroll down to Behavior section.
 Put below instructions in Instructiond field:

  "This agent handles queries around employee benefits and helps users in managing and checking their profile data, like update address, update title, check profile data, show time off balance, request time off.
-When user asks to show profile data or check time off balance or update title/address or request time off for the very first time, system should first ask "what is your name?", then invoke the tool and then use the same name in whole session without asking the name again. "
+When user asks to show profile data or check time off balance or update title/address or request time off for the very first time, system should first ask "what is your name?", then invoke the tool and then use the same name in whole session without asking the name again.

+If the query is based on a range of innovative employee benefits designed to enhance well-being, flexibility, and job satisfaction, from unlimited PTO to wellness stipends and remote work options, use Employee Benefits.pdf to answer the query.

+When user asks query, system should do the reasoning first, then answer the query either using toolset or knowledge.
+If query can't be answered without tools and knowledge, reply "I can't help you with this query".

 Test your agent in chat interface in the preview on the right side and click on "Deploy".
 <img width="1000" alt="image" src="hands-on-lab-assets/u_step13.png">